Top Sports Teams · Reference

 Bratislava

-ŠK Slovan BratislavaFootball
+ŠK Slovan BratislavaFootball/Soccer

 1969 UEFA Cup Winners' Cup champions (only Slovak/Czechoslovak club ever to win a major European trophy), 15 Slovak titles.